Compact K\"ahler threefolds with non-nef canonical bundle and symplectic geometry: Gromov-Witten invariants

+We refer to~\cite{McD} for more details concerning Gromov-Witten theory.
+Let $(X,\go)$ be a compact symplectic manifold endowed with an $\go$-tamed almost complex structure $J$.
 Let $A \in H_2(X,\bZ)$.
-We denote by $\Mbar_{A,n}(X)$ (or $\Mbar_{A,n}$) the moduli space of stable maps from curves of genus $0$ to $X$ with $n$ marked points, whose homology class of its image is equal to $A$.
+We denote by $\Mbar_{A,n}(X)$ (or $\Mbar_{A,n}$ if there is no ambiguity) the moduli space of stable maps from curves of genus $0$ to $X$ with $n$ marked points, whose homology class of its image is equal to $A$.
+This is a compactification of the moduli space $\cM_{A,n}$ of maps $u : C = \bP^1 \to X$ with $n$ marked points such that $u_*[C] = A$.
 When there is no marked point, this moduli space is simply denoted by $\Mbar_{A}$.
-It is a proper Deligne-Mumford stack.
 Since $X$ is a complex threefold, we recall that the \emph{expected} (or virtual) dimension of $\Mbar_{A,n}$

 and $\Mbar_{A,n}$ carries a virtual fundamental class of expected dimension $2d_{\expe}$

 Gromov-Witten invariants are defined by capping the cohomology classes against the virtual fundamental class of the space of stable maps.
 More precisely, given cohomology classes $A_1,\ldots,A_n$ in $H^*(X,\bQ)$, the corresponding genus zero Gromov-Witten invariant is defined by: